dlu-ch/dlb/doc/cmd_tool.rst

        "dlb.cmd.Tool.Output" -> "dlb.cmd.Tool.DependencyRole";
    }

-Concrete dependency roles can have a *multiplicity*.
+A concrete dependency role can have a *multiplicity*.
 A dependency role with a multiplicity describes a sequence of the same dependency rule without.
 The multiplicity expresses the set of the length of the of members the sequence can take.
 This set is expressed as a slice or a single integer.